Civil War School Education

 Option 4.
 SCHOOL DAY!
 Once a year there is a school day at an event in May.
 Schools are encouraged to make a day of it.
 There demonstrations throughout the camp and a small battle at the end of the school day.
 Please look up this year's school day date on the event calendar.

-*Cost $2 per student Contact for Event School Day
+*Cost $3 per student and $5 per chaperone.
+Contact for Event Coordinator for more info.

 What type of information will be provided?